aws-samples/cloudmosaic-dotnet/Module4.md

     Copy the ARN to the clipboard ready for the next step.

-1. Open the *serverless.template* file in Visual Studio and expand the definition of the first Lambda function.
+1. Open the *serverless.template* file under *MosaicStepFunctions* in Visual Studio and expand the definition of the first Lambda function.
 You can use the support for editing json-format CloudFormation templates provided by the toolkit to add a *Layers* element (enter a new line, then press Ctrl+Space to see valid child elements), or add by hand.
 Add the *Layers* element after the *Code* element.
 The *Layers* entry has an array of strings as children.
 Each child is the ARN of the layer to be referenced by the function when it executes.
 After editing, the function should look similar to this:

     ```json
     "Code" : {